 Question: I’m a junior staying on campus this summer to work in the lab, and I’ll be preparing to take my MCAT as you’ve suggested, no later than the end of July, since I’m applying this cycle.
-(I have done my pre-application interview and my letters of recommendation are coming in).
-I know there are tests on July 2, 17, 30, and 31, but I’m not sure where to go.
+(I have done my pre-application interview, my letters of recommendation are coming in, and I will submit AMCAS before I take the exam).
+I know there are multiple tests in July, but I’m not sure where to go.
 Can you tell me where the closest MCAT test sites are from campus?
 And, if I do decide to go home, how would I find out where I could take them in my home state?

 Answer: We’re glad you asked, since many students wonder about where to take the MCAT.
 (And we are glad you are on track with the application process!).
 According to the AAMC, you should not wait until the last minute to register for the MCAT: “For the best chance at reserving your preferred test date and location, we recommend that you register 60 days or more in advance of the exam day.”
 As for where you can take the test if you are in Princeton, there are several locations that are all about an hour (give or take a few minutes) away: Hamilton/Deptford, West Orange, Clark, Toms River, and Fair Lawn, but the test is not given in all locations on each testing day.
 You must first get yourself an AAMC user account at AAMC.org MCAT Registration.
 Then, you may login to register for the MCAT at https://services.aamc.org/20/mcat/.
 When you enter your preferred date and state, you will see your options for test sites.
 You can click on any of these options to find out the directions and driving times, as well as any public transportation available.
 Register for the test site that is most convenient for you, and make sure you know where you are going before test day rolls around.
 Good luck!